+0609F.2-01 PURPOSE

-This provides guidance on the assignment of a low or high degradation rating to various findings.
-Degradation rating guidance is provided for most of the finding categories defined in Step 1.3.
-This attachment does not provide a complete list of all potential types of degradation.
+This attachment provides guidance on the assignment of a low or high degradation rating to various findings.
+Degradation rating guidance is provided for most of the finding categories defined in Step 1.3 of the Fire Protection Significance Determination Process (SDP), IMC 0609 Appendix F. This attachment does not provide a complete list of all potential types of degradation.
 The inspector should use the criteria provided along with their professional judgement when assigning a degradation rating.
-Depending on the type or location of degradation, a finding that could be categorized as low degradation per the guidance below, may be more problematic than anticipated by the guidance and should be considered a high degradation item at the discretion of the .
+Depending on the type or location of degradation, a finding that could be categorized as low degradation per the guidance below, may be more problematic than anticipated by the guidance and should be considered a high degradation item at the discretion of the inspector.

+0609F.2-02 DEGRADATION RATING GUIDANCE BY FINDING CATEGORY

-Fire Prevention and Administrative Controls Program
+02.01 Fire Prevention and Administrative Controls Program Category Findings

 This section provides guidance on assignment of a degradation rating to findings against the plant fire prevention program and other administrative controls (e.g., hot work permitting, transient combustible control programs, fire watches, etc.).